dkallen78/math-trainer/README.md

 2000 ms but I worry that the means of number input can have a big effect on that time.
 I have great typing speed so my hands can keep up with the answers, but if a user is inputing numbers on the number pad with a mouse, then it might be hard to achieve that time.
 I'll get something working before I worry about it much more.

+### 22:00

+I can now evaluate "mastery/fluency" based on correct digits per millisecond.
+Once a skill has been "mastered" it stops being selected by the getProblem function due to a new weight system I added as well.
+As things are now, when the user masters all skills in a level, the app crashes =P My next task is to figure out what to do when the player has conquered a skill.
+Should I have a progress bar?
+Should I fall back to the level menu when a level is mastered?
+Decisions, decisions...

 ## Purpose

 To create a free platform for practicing and developing arithmetical skills.